MCJiaoLong/FDUtilities/README.md

 ```

 **macOS/Linux:**
+g
 ```
 ./gradlew clean build
 ```

-Build artifacts should be found in `./build/libs` folder.# FDUtilities
+Build artifacts should be found in `./build/libs` folder.